Julia Ogden

 Highly Recommended

-Farmina N&D Pumpkin canned cat food receives the Cat Food Advisor rating, 5 stars.
+Farmina N&D Pumpkin canned product range is made of two recipes which all receive the Cat Food Advisor rating, 5 stars.

 This range features good quality protein sources, as every recipe lists meat as the first two ingredients.
 It is made with high moisture levels and is low in carbohydrates.
 These recipes are well balanced and high quality.